MerginMaps/docs/src/layer/settingup_forms_photo.md

 :::

 ## Resizing pictures
-Photos that are captured during the field survey or uploaded to the Mergin Maps project can be automatically resized, e.g. to save up storage space.
+Photos that are captured during the field survey or uploaded using <MobileAppName /> can be automatically resized, e.g. to save up storage space.
 The quality of the photos can be set up in the [Mergin Maps project properties](../gis/features/#photo-quality) using <QGISPluginName />.

 ## Photos in Mergin Maps Input
 Using the photo widget in <MobileAppName />, you will have two options: